n4biha/SkinIQ/README.md

 npm run dev          # http://localhost:3000  (redirects to /onboarding)
 ```

-The app **degrades gracefully** without keys — the UI runs, but the AI scan and
+The app still runs without any keys, but the AI scan and sign-in won't work until you add them.
+To turn on the full
-sign-in are disabled.
-To enable the full pipeline, add a `.env.local`:
+app, create a `.env.local`:

 ```bash
 GEMINI_API_KEY=...                 # Google Gemini key